 Analyzing McDaniel's Message About Sending Messages

-When former Miami Dolphins team captain David Long Jr. lost his starting job and later was waived, it was suggested in certain circles that head coach Mike McDaniel was trying to send a message to his players.
+When former Miami Dolphins team captain David Long, Jr. lost his starting job and later was waived, it was suggested in certain circles that head coach Mike McDaniel was trying to send a message to his players.

-And the same thing happened when running back Raheem Mostert saw his snap count drop after he lost two fumbles in a three-week span.
+And the same thing happened when running back Raheem Mostert saw his snap count drop after he lost two fumbles in a three week span.

 "It's been the same pattern each and every season," he said.
-"One thing that I'm very up front with players the second they get in the building, the second that we start talking about projected lineups, or positions within a position group, I think it's important that people understand you're entitled to nothing in this world and playing time is solved by players on the field, and the best players have to play, and that's my job to follow through with that.
+"One thing that I'm very upfront with players the second they get in the building, the second that we start talking about projected lineups, or positions within a position group, I think it's important that people understand you're entitled to nothing in this world and playing time is solved by players on the field, and the best players have to play, and that's my job to follow through with that.
 I don't look at someone lost something; I look at who earned the opportunities, and it's more about the players that are getting the opportunities and less about guys doing stuff.

 "Every game that's so sacred that's very finite for each and every player and coach, in terms of you only have so many opportunities.
 And I don't play around with those at all.
-Teammates, want the teammate next to them that best deserves that situation, and it's about them, and it's always fluctuating.
+Teammates want the teammate next to them that best deserves that situation, and it's about them, and it's always fluctuating.
 So I don't stipulate, all right, you're this, and because I said that, you will be that.
 Guys are very aware of it.
-I'm adjusting to them all the time, and when snap counts change, that means they change for then.
-Is that going to be the the way it is moving forward forever and always?
+I'm adjusting to them all the time, and when snap counts change, that means they change for them.
+Is that going to be the way it is moving forward forever and always?
 We'll see how the players take advantage of their opportunities.

 "I don't believe in, quote, unquote, utilizing someone or to send a message at the expense of someone's career.
 And quite frankly, everybody that roots for the Dolphins and is counting on me to make the hard decisions regardless of what, what, if ands or buts, you have to do what's the best for the team.
 That's the best players for that scenario being on the field together in that situation."